IGVF-DACC/igvf-python-client/docs/IgvfApi.md

 List items in the SampleTerm collection.

-Collection endpoint that accepts various query parameters to filter, sort, and paginate SampleTerm items.
+Collection endpoint that accepts various query parameters to filter and sort SampleTerm items.
 Supports filtering on fields within SampleTerm items.

 ### Example